Exclusive Deal:MN Medical Card for $99$139use codeMNHUB

 A few rules:

-• Plants must be out of plain sight from public areas — not visible from streets or neighbors' yards
+• Visibility: Plants must be out of plain sight from public areas — not visible from streets or neighbors' yards.

-• You're growing for personal use only, not to sell
+• Personal Use: You're growing for personal use only, not to sell.

-• No permit or license required for home cultivation
+• No License Needed: No permit or license required for home cultivation for personal use.

-• The 8-plant limit is per household, not per person
+• Household Limit: The 8-plant limit is per household, not per person.

-Home-grown cannabis doesn't count toward your possession limits in the same way as purchased cannabis, but you still can't sell it or give it to minors.
+Home-grown cannabis doesn't count toward your possession limits in the same way as purchased cannabis, but you still can't sell it.
+If you produce more than 2 pounds, you must keep the excess at your primary residence.

 Where Can You Consume?

-This is where a lot of people get confused.
 Legal purchase does not mean you can smoke or use cannabis anywhere you want.
+In fact, public consumption remains one of the most common reasons for citations in 2026.

 Where you CAN consume: